 Occupational illnesses sometimes arise while you are still working for the employer but may also arise many years later, such as in the case of asbestos exposure.
 It is important to provide notice to your employer, preferably in writing, once you know you have a work-related illness.
 Failure to report it within 180 days of when you first suffer disability and know or should know that the problem is work related will result in your claim being barred.

-We also file lawsuits against third parties who may be liable for workplace injuries.
+Phil also files lawsuits against third parties who may be liable for workplace injuries.
 For example, if a truck driver is injured in a motor vehicle accident, Phil works with Michael Day, the chief litigator at our firm who can also represent you in a personal injury claim against the other driver and the insurance company, obtaining compensation beyond what is allowed by Utah’s Workers Compensation law.
-We refuse to let insurance companies win for no reason and will fight for the compensation and help our clients need and deserve.
+Phil refuses to let insurance companies win for no reason and will fight for the compensation and help his clients need and deserve.

 When you get injured on the job, our workers comp lawyers in Salt Lake City encourage you to act quickly and demand your right to compensation.
 After seeking treatment at the nearest medical facility, notify your employer about the incident.
 You have 180 days to do so.
 Otherwise, you lose the right to compensation.